michael105/rinit/README.md

 Halt/reboot is /etc/rinit/3

-The stages name's are defined in config.h
+The stages' names are defined in config.h

 on signals SIGINT, Ctrl+Alt+Del (->reboot) and SIGTERM (->shutdown)